Planning a vegetable garden isn’t supposed to be difficult. First, you decide what you want to grow and then you plant it, right?

-Germination temps for seed starts are grouped into two temperature categories.
+Germination temps for seed starts are grouped into two temperature categories for simplicity.
 Those that like the cooler temp (70) and those that like the warmer temp (80).

-These temps are just averages of the range that is recommended for each type of plant, but it’s much easier to remember.
+These temps are just averages of the range that is recommended for each type of plant, but it’s much easier to remember just 2 temps.
 In the spreadsheet, it’s super easy because the temps are color-coded so you can quickly see which seeds will germinate at the same temp.

 There’s even a calculator to help you determine how many plants you need and how much space that number of plants will need to grow.

 The first word that came to mind after playing around with Laura’s spreadsheet was, “Magic!”

 But there’s even more!
 Bonus garden journal calculates germination rates.